makezurich/makezurich-hardware-intro/README.md

 The Arduino Nano BLE Sense has a built-in microphone, the [MP34DT05](https://www.st.com/resource/en/datasheet/mp34dt05-a.pdf) which outputs [PDM signals](https://en.wikipedia.org/wiki/Pulse-density_modulation).

 To use it, install the [PDM library](https://www.arduino.cc/en/Reference/PDM) and the [ArduinoSound library](https://www.arduino.cc/en/Reference/ArduinoSound) and check the examples.

+### Measuring gestures, color or proximity with the Nano
+The Arduino Nano BLE Sense has a light intensity sensor, the [APDS9960](https://docs.broadcom.com/docs/AV02-4191EN).

+The multifunctional sensor can detect gestures, light color and proximity.

+To use it, install the [ArduinoAPDS9960 library](https://www.arduino.cc/en/Reference/ArduinoAPDS9960) and check the examples.

 ### Measuring air quality with the Sensirion ESS-C3 shield
 The [Sensirion ESS-C3 shield](https://developer.sensirion.com/platforms/environmental-sensor-shield/) has environmental sensors to measure temperature, humidity, TVOC and CO2.